PURPOSE OF THIS POLICY

 - Campus units shall conduct, at least annually, audits of their authorized users and access levels in the ESS system.

 Storage, Retention and Access to Recorded Data:

 - All data storage will be by digital means.
 Stored data will be retained for a minimum of 14 days, or such longer period as may be determined by the STC.
-Specific applications, such as PCI DSS compliance, may have greater retention requirements.
+Specific applications, such as Payment Card Industry Data Security Standard (PCI DSS) compliance, may have greater retention requirements.

 - Access to stored data shall be strictly limited to University employees who have a legitimate business need.
 Campus units shall identify the persons within the unit who have a recurring, legitimate business need to access real-time or stored ESS data and shall provide names and positions to the STC.
 Persons not identified for such purposes shall not be permitted access without the express, prior, written approval of the STC Chair.

 - The STC may require background checks before approving any person’s access to ESS data.

 - STC members must undergo background checks (as prescribed by the VPUO and the Executive Director of Human Resources) prior to serving on the STC (or, where appropriate, as soon as practicable after being appointed).
 In addition, all STC members must undergo training in the same manner as provided herein for Surveillance Equipment Operators.